johannesjh/favagtk/requirements/README.md

 favagtk's flatpak build includes several modules to build and install all the dependencies that are required for favagtk.

-- Flatpak build

-  - For the flatpak build manifest, see `org.gnome.gitlab.johannesjh.favagtk.json`
+- Flatpak build manifest, see `org.gnome.gitlab.johannesjh.favagtk.json`
-  - Version numbers for org.gnome.Platform must be identical in `org.gnome.gitlab.johannesjh.favagtk.json` and in `.gitlab-ci.yml`.

 - Python packages